Rivergate Consultants LtdConsulting Structural EngineersIncorporating SEG Structural Engineers

 to knock down a wall, can you tell me how much you

 would charge for the beam calculations?

 A: Without drawings and / or a site visit, we cannot say.
-Beam calculations, beam calcs and beam design depend entirely on what is being supported; wall type, materials and height, floor spans and directions, ceiling joists spans and directions, roof spans and directions and the presence of any other loading.
+Beam calculations, beam calcs and beam design depend entirely on what is being supported; wall type, materials, height, floor spans, ceiling joists spans, roof spans and the presence of any other loading.
 The beam design may also be influenced by the bearings at the beam ends and perhaps even overall stability of the building structure.
 While usually easy to deal with when all the information is available it is probably ill advised to suggest a beam size without all the facts in clarity.

 Q: I'm taking down the wall between the lounge and